-- (a) An administrator must: - (1) Have a minimum of two years of prior experience providing direct care or supervision to individuals with developmental disabilities and be one of the following: - (A) A Registered Behavior Technician. - (B) A licensed psychiatric technician. - (C) A Qualified Behavior Modification Professional. - (b) An administrator must complete the residential services orientation as required per Section 56003(b). - (c) In addition to the training required by Section 59057(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, administrators receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor. - (1) Administrators shall maintain current certifications in first aid and cardiopulmonary resuscitation. - (2) The licensee shall maintain the certifications in facility personnel records. - (3) Cardiopulmonary resuscitation certification must be renewed annually.
+(a) An administrator must:

+(1) Have a minimum of two years of prior experience providing direct care or supervision to individuals with developmental disabilities and be one of the following:

+(A) A Registered Behavior Technician.

+(B) A licensed psychiatric technician.

+(C) A Qualified Behavior Modification Professional.

+(b) An administrator must complete the residential services orientation as required per Section 56003(b).

+(c) In addition to the training required by Section 59057(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, administrators receive hands-on training in first aid and cardiopulmonary resuscitation by a certified instructor from one of the following:

+(1) Administrators shall maintain current certifications in first aid and cardiopulmonary resuscitation. the American Red Cross:

+(2) the American Heart Association;

+(3) a training institution accredited by an accrediting body recognized by the United States Department of Education; or

+(4) a training facility or course certified by the Emergency Medical Service Authority (EMSA).

+(d) Administrators shall maintain current certifications in first aid and cardiopulmonary resuscitation.

+(e) First aid and cardiopulmonary resuscitation certifications must be renewed annually.

+(f2) The licensee shall maintain the first aid and cardiopulmonary resuscitation certifications in facility personnel records.

+(3) Cardiopulmonary resuscitation certification must be renewed annually.